cspa-exam/express-route-registry/README.md

 * Route Prefixes
 * Middleware
 * Parameter Converters
+* Traits
+* Error handlers

+This pattern is highly useful for creating global middleware that is shared across many routes (even an entire application!).

 The inheritance **ordering** is notably important.
-Parent values are accepted first.
-In other words, middleware on parents is fired before middleware on children.

-This pattern is highly useful for creating global middleware that is shared across many routes (even an entire application!).
+Middleware that is registered on the parent is fired first, in order, then middleware for children routes is fired afterwards, and so on.
+The **opposite** is true for error handlers; error handlers on specific routes is fired first, with more generic error handlers on parent configurations being fired last.

 ## Opting to Not Inherit Middleware